Tulare, California: Largest employers

 The backbone of Tulare's economy continues to be its agricultural and dairy industry.
 Tulare is responsible for a significant part of Tulare County's 342,600 dairy cows, which produce more than 8.9 billion pounds of milk each year.
 The nation's largest single-site dairy complex, operated by Land O'Lakes, is located in Tulare.

+Despite the value of the agriculture industry, Tulare is still considered an economically distressed area and has unemployment and poverty rates that are substantially higher than the state averages since the local economy is not diversified.

 Tulare is the home of the Tulare County Fair, held since 1915.
 Tulare is also home to the internationally known World Ag Expo, held annually each February since 1968 at the International Agri-Center.
 The three-day event is the largest annual outdoor agricultural exposition in the United States and considered one of the largest of its kind in the world, with over 100,000 visitors and over 1,200 exhibitors.

 Government

 Local government

 The Mayor and Vice-Mayor are selected by the council for two-year terms.